dhanyahk/azure-docs/articles/active-directory/active-directory-reporting-api-getting-started.md

 ---

-title: Getting started with the Azure AD reporting API on the Azure AD classic portal | Microsoft Docs
+title: Getting started with the Azure AD reporting API on the Azure portal | Microsoft Docs
 description: How to get started with the Azure Active Directory reporting API
 services: active-directory
 documentationcenter: ''